 Depending on your line of business, you may think of commercial real estate loans or bridge financing as the most common type of commercial loans.
-However, there are actually a number of commercial lending options designed to fit various borrowing needs.
-Each type of commercial loan comes with its own qualification, approval, and funding processes, as well as unique interest rates and loan to value (LTV) ratios.
+However, there are several commercial lending options designed to fit various borrowing needs.
+Each loan type comes with its qualification, approval, and funding processes, as well as unique interest rates and loan to value (LTV) ratios

 Commercial Loan Rates